albertfont/checkmk_agent_pfsense/README.md

 There you have it!
 You should now be able to point your monitoring server to the LAN address of your firewall to get the status from Check_MK.
 You can always configure extra network rules and/or port forwarding if you need access on another interface.

-Again, thanks to @joeclifford and @FJerusalem for their work on this idea!
+Thanks to [calebh](https://forum.netgate.com/user/calebh) for this post